FishGit2020/webapp/README.md

-# webapp
+# "webapp"

-This is an app using express as backend server, and provide simple service for frontend user.
+This complete suite service uses express as backend server, postgres portable database and a (react) UI.

 ## Getting Started